Relaxation times for Hamiltonian systems: General Theorem about Relaxation Times

 $Z_0$ being the partition function.
 Suppose at time 0 a perturbation $-hA(p,q)$ is introduced, where $A$ is a given function on phase space and the parameter $h>0$ controls the size of the perturbation.
 So, at positive times the Hamiltonian is $\Hf=H_0 -hA$.
-The corresponding Gibbs density will be denoted by $\rho_1$.
-Our aim is to find a sensible definition and an estimate for the relaxation time $\tf$ to the final equilibrium with respect to Hamiltonian $\Hf$.
+The corresponding Gibbs density (at the same $\beta$) will be denoted by $\rho_1$.
+Our aim is to find a sensible lower bound for the relaxation time to the final equilibrium with respect to the full Hamiltonian $\Hf$.

-To this end, along the scheme sketched in the introduction, following Kubo we consider the observable $B$ defined by
+To this end, along the scheme sketched in the Introduction, following Kubo we consider the observable $B$ defined by

-i.e., the time derivative of the perturbation $A$ with respect to the flow generated by the total Hamiltonian $\Hf$.
+i.e., the time derivative of the perturbation $A$ with respect to the flow generated by the full Hamiltonian $\Hf$.
 We then consider the probability density $\rho$, solution of Liouville's equation relative to the total Hamiltonian $\Hf$ with initial condition $\rho(0)=\rho_0$, and look at the evolution of the expectation of $B$, i.e., we look at the quantity

 The quantity of interest actually will be its increment

 Writing $\rho$ in the form